AdobeDocs/commerce-php/src/pages/architecture/layers/presentation.md

 Each [theme](https://glossary.magento.com/theme) resides in a unique directory and contains custom page layouts, templates, skins, and language files that work together to create a distinct user experience.

-For an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes, see the [Frontend Developer Guide][].
+For an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes, see the [Frontend Developer Guide](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/bk-frontend-dev-guide.html).

 ## GraphQL